 Shri Paul Lobo

-The details of Directors & KMPs appointed (based on the recommendations of the Nomination & Remuneration Committee, fit andproper criteria and performance evaluation) and ceased during the F.Y.
-2023-24 are as follows:
+Details of Directors & KMPs appointed (based on the recommendations of the Nomination & Remuneration Committee and fit and proper criteria) or ceased from the end of financial year till the date of adoption of Directors’ Report are as follows:

 Shri Sunil Kakar